draevin/pve-to-discord/README.md

 # Proxmox Webhook Notification to Discord

-Due to the character limit of discord webhooks (2000 characters) you can't send full backup logs into discord so this program will act as a middle man and store the log file and make it accessble via a link that will be posted in the discord instead of the wall of text being posted in the channel directly.
+Due to the character limit of discord webhooks (2000 characters) you can't send full backup logs into discord so this program will act as a middle man and store the log file and make it accessible via a link that will be posted in the discord instead of the wall of text being posted in the channel directly.

 ```
 // Method/URL: